-Children with autism put forth a unique challenge for their parents, caregivers, and therapists.
+Children with autism put forth a unique challenge, including communication problems, for their parents, caregivers, and therapists.
 Many children on the spectrum don't like interacting with new faces.
 They don't like being exposed to unknown environments and new situations.

 Speech therapy exercises for children with autism can continue at home under the supervision of a parent and guidance of an SLP (speech-language pathologist).
-Either parent can mediate therapy in the form of interactive exercises and activities within the comfort of their home.
+Either parent can mediate online speech therapy for ASD in the form of interactive exercises and activities within the comfort of their home.

 Early interventions like autism speech therapy activities and behavior modification exercises can benefit a child on the spectrum.
 Research shows that some children who receive behavior and speech therapy early in life have higher chances of overcoming the signs and symptoms of autism as adults.